Ultimate Hawaii: Service, Adventure and Discovery

 Kona to LAX

-This summer explore all four of the main Hawaiian Islands!
-Experience bustling and vibrant Oahu, enjoy meaningful service projects with sea turtles in beautiful Maui, relax and discover the dramatic landscape of lush Kauai, and explore active volcanoes and become a certified reef teacher on the Big Island!
+This summer discover all four of the main Hawaiian Islands!
+Experience bustling and vibrant Oahu, enjoy meaningful service projects in beautiful Maui, relax and discover the dramatic landscape of lush Kauai, and explore active volcanoes and become a certified reef teacher on the Big Island!

-Our time on the islands will involve plenty of exploration and adventure with several meaningful service projects mixed in!
+Our time on the islands will involve plenty of exploration and adventure with a variety of service projects mixed in, including working with animals, children, and marine life.

 Visit the Boys and Girls Club in Honolulu and run a program for the children involving sports, arts and crafts, or anything else we can dream up!
 This provides the opportunity to bond with the children and gain more insight into BGCH’s mission of inspiring the local Hawaiian youth.

-Experience hands on learning while working closely with marine biologists on important projects all focused around the ocean.
+On the Big Island, experience hands-on learning while working closely with marine biologists on important projects all focused on the ocean.
 Snorkel, survey reefs, collect ocean data, and become overall educated about reef ecology.
-After two days of our marine biology project, you’ll officially become a certified reef teacher!
+After three days of our marine biology project, you’ll officially become a certified reef teacher!

 Plenty of adventure will complement our service projects.
-Swim in secret waterfalls, sail alongside pods of dolphins, gaze at an active volcano glowing at night, snorkel with giant manta rays, hike to the top of a volcanic crater, take a surf lesson and more on this incredible journey to discover the best of Hawaii!
+Swim in secret waterfalls, sail alongside pods of dolphins, gaze at an active volcano glowing at night, snorkel with giant manta rays, take a surf lesson and much more on this incredible journey to discover the best of Hawaii!

 - Visit Hawaii Volcanoes National Park and watch an active volcano glow in the evening